Home/Reviews/Resale Assessment/Belysa

 Exit 4/4 Pasir Ris HDB upgrader pool is enormous, with limited private condo supply in central Pasir Ris (only five modern 99-year developments).
 Park View Primary next door; White Sands and Casuarina Primary within 2km.
 Cross Island Line connection coming.
 Privatised in 2024 — full buyer pool now eligible.

 Price 2/2 $1,400 PSF resale entry sits 39% below Pasir Ris 8 sub-sale, 23% below Coco Palms, and 8-10% below D'Nest and Palette.
-The remaining gap has structural reasons to close (post-privatisation re-pricing).
-Belysa is the value floor of central Pasir Ris private stock.
+The remaining gap should close as privatisation lifts the price.
+Belysa is the cheapest entry into central Pasir Ris private stock.

 Total: 10/10.
 This is an unusually clean QPE result.
 Quality wins on layouts, density, and facilities.
 Exit wins on the area's HDB upgrader funnel and proven family-condo demand.
 Price wins on the gap to every comparable resale in the district.